grammyjs/website/site/docs/guide/files.md

 This will allow it to send the identified file, without needing to upload the data for it.
 (To see how to upload your own files, [scroll down](#sending-files).)
 You can reuse the same `file_id` as often as you want, so you could send the same file to five different chats, using the same `file_id`.
-However, you must make sure to use the correct method—for example, you cannot use a `file_id` that identifies a photo when calling [`sendVideo`](https://core.telegram.org/bots/api#sendvideo).
+However, you must make sure to use the correct method---for example, you cannot use a `file_id` that identifies a photo when calling [`sendVideo`](https://core.telegram.org/bots/api#sendvideo).

 Every bot has its own set of `file_id`s for the files that it can access.
 You cannot reliably use a `file_id` from your friend's bot, to access a file with _your_ bot.